Medical Practice Builds Profitability Post COVID-19

 Significance: A viable exit strategy for the business owner due to personal family complications

 Background: Started medical practice 2003 with husband as President.
-Husband just saw patients.
-2009 assumed operational oversight (President) while seeing ¾ of patients.
+Husband just saw patients and did not provide any operational oversight.
+2009 transferred all legal ownership operational oversight (President) while seeing ¾ of patients.

-- 2013 hired additional physician who was their neighbor as business had recently doubled.
-They started following an industry management system and needed to get revenue up to hire additional personnel.
+- 2013 hired additional physician who was their neighbor as business had recently doubled after actually following an industry management system they had since 2011 as needed to get revenue up to hire additional personnel.

 - 2018 moved to a 5000 ft.² facility Practice ran smoothly through the summer of 2018 with 4 doctors on staff.
 Owner/President was traveling nationally having published a book outlining her success speaking at conventions.